 SYMPTOMS AND SIGNS: The most common symptom is lower abdominal or pelvic pain, typically beginning after the start of a menstrual period.
 Exquisite tenderness during physical examination of the cervix, fallopian tubes, or ovaries is a common sign.
 Clear, white, or purulent vaginal discharge is sometimes present.
 Fevers, chills, nausea, vomiting, vaginal bleeding, dysuria, dyspareunia, or anorectal pain are seen in smaller numbers of patients.

 DIAGNOSIS: Distinguishing PID from other causes of lower abdominal or pelvic pain can be difficult.
 The disease may be confused with appendicitis, diverticulitis, tubo-ovarian abscess, endometritis, ectopic pregnancy, and other serious illnesses.
-PID is most likely to be found in young, sexually active patients with multiple sexual partners, esp. ...
+PID is most likely to be found in young, sexually ...